3JTek/General-Assembly-Notes/module-01/css-frameworks.md

 There are normally a few different ways to install a CSS framework, but fundamentally speaking we need to add the framework's CSS file **before** our own.
 That generally means either downloading the file into our project, or using a Content Delivery Network (CDN).

-A CDN simply put is when we use a piece of third-party software which is hosted on a special highly-optimised server owned by the software developers.
+A CDN simply put is when we use a piece of software hosted on a special highly-optimised server owned by a 3rd-party.

 Here's an example using a CDN: